XRPLF/xrpl-dev-portal/content/exchange-guide.md

 # Listing XRP as an Exchange

 This document describes the steps that an exchange needs to take to list XRP.
-For details about other aspects of `rippled` and the Ripple Consensus Ledger (RCL), see the  [Ripple Developer Center](https://ripple.com/build).
+For details about other aspects of `rippled` and the XRP Ledger (XRP Ledger), see the  [Ripple Developer Center](https://ripple.com/build).

 ## Alpha Exchange